This page was reviewed under our medical and editorial policy by

 Chemotherapy uses drugs to kill cancer cells or stop them from dividing.
 This treatment may be used for pituitary carcinomas to ease symptoms and improve quality of life when radiation therapy and surgery don’t work well.

 Beyond these options, new types of treatment are being researched in clinical trials.
 These clinical trials help researchers find out if new cancer treatments are safe and effective—or even better—than current treatment options.
-Your care team may be able to help find and evaluate clinical trial options.
-Trials are supported by several organizations, including the National Cancer Institute (NCI), and several listing search services are available online, such as NCI’s Steps to Find A Clinical Trial.
+The care team may be able to help find and evaluate clinical trial options.
+Trials are supported by several organizations, including the National Cancer Institute (NCI), and several listing search services are available online, such as the National Cancer Institute's (NCI’s) Steps to Find A Clinical Trial.